 The Limon comes in a well-designed tube and includes a cute-ass storage pouch.
 It charges like all lemons do: standing proudly atop its magnetic USB charging dock.
-The toy actually lights up with the word “Minna” when sitting there — a clever way to include branding without ruining the smooth surface of the toy.1 The battery life on this puppy is incredible; I’ve barely had to charge it.
+The toy actually lights up with the word “Minna” when sitting there — a clever way to include branding without ruining the smooth surface of the toy. ((Some complain that it’s too bright, like a night light, but I never charge my toys in places where they’ll disrupt my sleep cycle.))
+The battery life on this puppy is incredible; I’ve barely had to charge it.
 Plus it warns me when the battery is low.

 Like the Ola and kGoal, the Limon is pressure-sensitive, so it vibrates more strongly the harder you squeeze its sides.
 30 seconds into using it that way, I’m over the novelty.
 So instead I just program what I want.
 Which is fine… except it takes two hands to create a pattern, and the Limon is a slippery, lube-coated mofo.